snokamedia/chform-shortcode/chform-shortcode/README.txt

 - **modal** (optional): Whether to display the form in a modal window or not.
 Can be either 'true' or 'false'.
 Default is 'false'.
 - **max-width** (optional): The maximum width of the form.
 Default is '940px'.
 - **button-text** (optional): The text to be displayed on the button.
 Default is 'Donate Now'.
-- **speed** (optional): To set the speed of the animation in the shortcode, use the "speed" attribute and enter a number in milliseconds (1000 = 1 second).
+- **speed** (optional): To set the speed of the open/close animation in the shortcode, use the "speed" attribute and enter a number in milliseconds (1000 = 1 second).
 The default speed is 300 milliseconds.
-Example: [shortcode speed="500"]

 ### Examples